Doublematt23/Atlantis-Poseidon-Project/README.md

         (TROUBLESHOOTING:
         If the "npm run dev" command spits out the error message "sh: vite: command not found", try deleting the package-lock.json folder, rerun "npm install" first, and then run "npm run dev" again)

-you are now running a local server in the terminal

-allow google chrome to open the webpage if necessary
+allow google chrome to open the webpage or press o+enter

-all changes (once saved) will be automatically update on the website